nuneskris/nuneskris.github.io/_teaching/AWS-Glue-ETL-Iceberg-Schema-Evolution.md

  );
 ```

-Using the date data type for VALIDITY_STARTDATE and VALIDITY_ENDDATE is generally preferred over using int.
+Using the date data type for VALIDITY_STARTDATE and VALIDITY_ENDDATE is generally preferred over using string.
 This allows you to leverage date functions in Spark SQL for comparisons, calculations, and other date-related operations.

-Here’s how you can modify your table to use the date data type:
+Also we would change the employeeid and addressid from string to int for better performance.

+> I checked and unfortunately, Athena itself does not currently support direct schema evolution operations for Iceberg tables.
+However, we can achieve this through Spark-ETL.
+> There is an issue with Glue not automatically updating the schema when we evolve iceberb schema.
+This created an issue while reading the data.
+So we would need to manually go and update the Glue schema.

 ## Job Script

-I checked and unfortunately, Athena itself does not currently support direct schema evolution operations for Iceberg tables.
-However, we can achieve this through Spark-ETL.

 ```python
 import sys